 In 1865, George Simpson moved his family to Trinidad, Colorado, a young but growing town on the Santa Fe Trail.
 On February 9, 1866, Las Animas County was carved out of Huerfano County and Trinidad became the county seat.
 Here again, George S. Simpson was appointed as first county clerk and recorder.
 That year, “Uncle Dick” Wootton was improving the trail across Raton Pass, which would bring more people to Trinidad.

-After his death, his wife, Juana Suaso, was living with her daughter, Isabel, in California, when she died in 1916 at 89.
+After his death, his wife, Juana Suaso lived with her daughter, Isabel, in California, where she died in 1916 at the age of 89.